California DUI DMV Hearings

 Following a DUI arrest, alleged offenders could lose their license, job, valid citizenship status, and many other opportunities regularly afforded to non-criminal offenders.

-Having represented countless drunk drivers in California, as well as prosecuted when I was the district attorney for the county of Riverside, I have seen an abnormal amount of misinformation distributed targeting those looking to make the best decisions for themselves and their families after a DUI arrest.
+Having represented countless drunk drivers in California, as well as prosecuted when he was the district attorney for the county of Riverside, attorney Randy Collins has seen an abnormal amount of misinformation distributed targeting those looking to make the best decisions for themselves and their families after a DUI arrest.

-This has prompted me to create an in-depth step-by-step guide for those recently arrested for DUI in California.
-It is my sincere hope that this will help keep the wrongfully accused from being convicted and help to give all others a fighting chance.
+This has prompted us to create an in-depth step-by-step guide for those recently arrested for DUI in California.
+It is our sincere hope that this will help keep the wrongfully accused from being convicted and help to give all others a fighting chance.
 Although obtaining counsel is an important part of any alleged offender’s process, information pertaining to hiring an attorney will not be included.